-- When leaving the vehicle, always remove the Key Fob from the ignition and lock your vehicle. - Never leave children alone in a vehicle, or with access to an unlocked vehicle. - Allowing children to be in a vehicle unattended is dangerous for a number of reasons.
+- When leaving the vehicle, always remove the key fob from the ignition and lock your vehicle. - Never leave children alone in a vehicle, or with access to an unlocked vehicle. - Allowing children to be in a vehicle unattended is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
-Children should be warned not to touch the parking brake, brake pedal or the gear selector. - Do not leave the Key Fob in or near the vehicle, or in a location accessible to children.
-A child could operate power windows, other controls, or move the vehicle.
+Children should be warned not to touch the parking brake, brake pedal or the gear selector. - Do not leave the key fob in or near the vehicle, or in a location accessible to children.
+A child could operate power windows, other controls, or move the vehicle. - Do not leave children or animals inside parked vehicles in hot weather.
+Interior heat build-up may cause serious injury or death.